YshTi/Affinity_Gaus-MC/README.md

 * "driver_old_version.ipynb" - code for *affinity tool* with all the parameters are generated with Gaussian distribution

 ## **Please note, that all these files do not contain any changes which were suggested at the meeting on 14th of April 2025**

+07.05.2025
+New folder "Updates" contains all the needed information for the last version of calculations